kunxin-chor/smart-contract-ecommerce/readme.md

 ```

 ## Explanation of Frontend Script
-There are three folders in the `frontend` folder
+There are two folders in the `frontend` folder

 * `ethers`: EtherJS implementation of the Lottery frontend
-* `web3`: Web3JS implementation of the Lottery frontend, but *without* Metamask injection, using Hardhat as the provider directly
+* `web3`: Web3JS implementation of the Lottery frontend
-* `sequolia`: Web3JS implementation but using Metamask

 ### Issues
 * `ethers`: Uses the local testnet implemented via Hardhat, no issues.
-* `web3`: Unrecongised selector error when invoking call views on the contract
+* `web3`: Unrecongised selector error when invoking call views on the contract on Hardhat.
+However if the contract is deployed to Sepolia (via RemixIDE), it works fine.
+Any calls will go straight to `recieve` or `fallback`.
-* `sequloia`: No issue, but it is using web3